-Note: Students under academic warning are only permitted to interrupt their programs with the prior, written permission from the Associate Dean, Student Programs.
+Note: Students under academic warning are only permitted to interrupt their programs with the prior, written permission from the Associate Dean (Student Programs).
 If students on academic warning interrupt their programs for more than 12 months without prior approval, readmission will normally not be granted unless the student meets the current readmission criteria.

 c.
-Unsatisfactory Standing (FGPA 1.6 and below): Students receiving an unsatisfactory standing are normally required to withdraw from the Faculty of Arts.
+Unsatisfactory Standing (GPA 1.6 and below): Students receiving an unsatisfactory standing are required to withdraw from the Faculty of Arts.
 See §42.7 for information on academic appeal regulations.

-Students who are required to withdraw from the Faculty at the end of Fall/Winter cannot register for the following Spring/Summer.
-Students who register for the Summer Term of Spring/Summer prior to the requirement to withdraw will have their registration cancelled without penalty.
-Those students who have already registered in Spring Term of Spring/Summer prior to receiving notification of the requirement to withdraw will be permitted to continue until the end of Spring Term, or may choose to withdraw from those Spring/Summer courses.
+Students who are required to withdraw from the Faculty at the end of Fall/Winter cannot register for subsequent terms.
+Registrations for students who register for Summer Term prior to the requirement to withdraw will be cancelled without penalty.
+Students who have already registered in Spring Term prior to receiving notification of the requirement to withdraw will be permitted to continue until the end of Spring Term, or may choose to withdraw from Spring courses.